robbiew/talisman-wfc/README.md

 ![simple POC](assets/screen.png)

 ## What it is
 Console application for Talisman BBS that displays current node activity and last caller.
+Just needs the path to your Talisman BBS directory, it'll read talisman.ini, find your max nodes and `talisman.log`.
+It continually reads (tails) the log and updates node status and displays the last caller.

 ## Using
 Clone this repo.
 Switch to the cloned dir and: